tintin10q/csai_ml_final_summary/ML_final_summary.md

 His means multiply P(y) with all the priors of your classes and divide by the joint prior of all the data.
 Then you take the class with the highest **posterior probability**.
 This is what you choose as your prediction.

-> **posterior probability** is the prior * likelyhood or the P(y) * P(**x**|y) of the equation.
+> **posterior probability** is the prior * likelihood or the P(y) * P(**x**|y) of the equation.
 So we want the highest P(y|x)

 ### Non discrete data
 So far we assumed that the data is always discrete but usually with machine learning this is not the case.
 The data is often continues.
-For these types of data we often use a **Gausian model** that assumes your data is normally distributed!
+For these types of data we often use a **Gaussian model** that assumes your data is normally distributed!
 In this model we assume that the input X is taken from a normal distribution X = N(mean, sigma).

 ## Bayesian Regression
 So far we only looked at Bayesian classification.
 You can also do Bayesian regression.
 Take linear regression and just put it in the Bayesian model.
 You base the predictions on probability instead of a single point.
-You can optimise these with gradient decent even still. and there are multiple best values.
+You can optimise these with gradient decent even still.
+There are multiple best values.
 You are more after the posterior distribution for the model parameters.

->**Linear regresssion reminder:**
+>**Linear regression reminder:**
 >
 > y(x) = **W**^T**x** (frequentst view )
 >